 Many mortgage lenders offer foreign national loans.
 They work a lot like standard U.S. loans, except that the required down payment is about 30 percent.
-However, foreign nationals buy moderately-priced homes, they may qualify for FHA mortgages.
+However, foreign nationals buying moderately-priced homes, may qualify for FHA mortgages.
 Mortgage applications require you to disclose your citizenship.
 If it’s other than US, the lender must obtain and examine additional documents and determine your residency status.

 - Lawful permanent resident aliens.
-If you enjoy lawful "permanent resident alien" status, FHA will insure the mortgage the same way it does those of U.S. citizens.
+If you enjoy lawful "permanent resident alien" status, the FHA will insure the mortgage the same way it does those of U.S. citizens.
 This means that you get to finance your home in the US and pay as little 3.5 percent down.
 You don’t even need a credit rating in the U.S. to be eligible.
 Documents that function as evidence of lawful permanent residency are issued by the Bureau of Citizenship and Immigration Services (BCIS, formerly the Immigration and Naturalization Service) within the Department of Homeland Security.
 You have to produce these documents when applying for your FHA mortgage.